MicrosoftDocs/power-platform/power-platform/admin/troubleshooting-monitoring-server-side-synchronization.md

  For enterprise customers with a large mail flow, make sure you're not running up against Exchange Online receiving and sending limits.
 See [Exchange Online Limits](/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits)

 ### A sent email is created with a Direction value of Incoming
-The Direction (DirectionCode) of an email created by Server-Side Synchronization is dependent on whether the original email exists in the Sent Items folder.
+The Direction (DirectionCode) of an email created by server-side synchronization is dependent on whether the original email exists in the Sent Items folder.
 If the original email is located in the Sent Items folder, the Direction is designated as Outgoing.
 In contrast, if the email is not discovered in the Sent Items folder, it is created with the Direction value set to Outgoing.

 ### See also
 [Server-side synchronization](../admin/server-side-synchronization.md) <br />